cristianrodriguez4/Whatsapp-Persona-5-Estetica/README.md

 ### What does it do?

-Modifies WhatsApp Web's visual styles (colors, typography, animations, and UI elements) so it looks and feels like Persona 5 Royal's signature red, black, and white menus.
+Modifies WhatsApp Web's visual styles (colors, animations, and UI elements) so it looks and feels like Persona 5 Royal's signature red, black, and white menus.

 ### Installation